JEEVANJGA/xora-ui-ux-saas-website/notes.md

     - A decorative vertical line.
     - A border that changes on hover.
 - These changes enhance the landing page by adding a visually appealing features section that dynamically displays feature information from the constants file.

+### Step-8
+- Enhance Header component with scroll detection and dynamic styling